carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

 ---

 # Linear Regression
-Linear regression is powerful technique that is often used to understand whether and how certain *predictor variables* (e.g., garage size, year built, etc.) in a dataset **linearly relate** to some *target variable* (e.g., house sale prices).
+Linear regression is a powerful technique that is often used to understand whether and how certain *predictor variables* (e.g., garage size, year built, etc.) in a dataset **linearly relate** to some *target variable* (e.g., house sale prices).
 Starting with linear models when working with high-dimensional data can offer several advantages including:

 * **Simplicity and Interpretability**: Linear models, such as linear regression, are relatively simple and interpretable.
 They provide a clear understanding of how each predictor variable contributes to the outcome, which can be especially valuable in exploratory analysis.